Option #4: Draymond Green

 Green would fit nicely next to Brandon Bass in the lineup, because both are good athletes and have a knack for moving to the right spot at the right time, which is a big boon when playing with a point guard as good as Rajon Rondo.
 Rondo will get Green a lot of good looks on the baseline, and Green can both finish and hit the mid range jumper, as the defense allows.
 The problem may be sometimes getting his shot off, lacking the length to shoot over a lot of NBA big men.
 His ability to make nice ball fakes and pump fakes should play a role, as Green is very sneaky with defenders.
 He also is adept at drawing fouls, something that never hurts in the NBA.

-Topics: Draymond Green
+Tags: Draymond Green